hansmach1ne/LFImap/README.md

 - Supports scans and exploitation with delay in between requests
 - Supports scans and exploitation for windows and linux web servers
 - Supports automated reverse shell upon RCE detection (Current methods that support this are: data, input and expect wrappers, remote file inclusion, command injection, http access log poisoning)

+### What features will work in future
+- RCE attack using /self/fd, /self/environ techniques and http error log poisoning
+- Better Generic blind SQLi test support for Oracle, MsSQL and PostgreSQL database engines
+- Better XSS test using different tags (that will try to bypass waf with more obscure payloads)
+- Better RFI test using different file extensions, nullbyte...
+- Automatic parameter recognition, select parameters to test with * (star) value or with '-p' parameter
+- Request retry system for dropped requests
+- Support testing with raw http request from a file
+- Support for different transport protocols in POST request (xml and json)
+- Support to test and exploit HTTP header values
+- Enumeration category of options that will use found vulnerabilities to find out more about the system
+- Output results to a file
+- False positive check

 ### -h, --help
 ```